 If you’re offered a full-time job in the United States, healthcare is typically included in your offer package.
 This often accompanies other extras like a 401k and vacation time.
 Employers rarely provide full coverage.
 Instead, most make “employer contributions.”
-Employers will choose a health insurance plan and cover, for example 75% of costs.
+Employers will choose a health insurance plan and cover 75% of costs, for example.
 You, the employee, will be responsible for the rest.
 Your contributions are subtracted from your paycheck pre-tax, which means you are taxed on income minus the healthcare expenses subtracted from your check.
 In other words it reduces your tax liability.

-Additionally, for many salaried employees, raises are being applied to healthcare instead of base pay.
+Additionally, for many salaried employees, raises are applied to healthcare instead of base pay.
 Employers receive tax incentives on your health insurance.
-Wages do not provide tax incentives, so it behooves a business to apply your “raise” to healthcare rather than your personal bottom line.
+Wages do not provide tax incentives, so your business may choose to apply your “raise” to healthcare rather than your personal bottom line.

 Trying to navigate the American healthcare system might feel as daunting as a medical school exam, so we’ve broken down healthcare as part of a salary package into five key steps: